-Assignments are not to be electronically submitted except with express instruction from the teacher.
-In the event an electronic submission is allowed, the teacher may request a read-receipt to be attached to the document.
+Assignments are not to be electronically submitted except with expressed instruction from the teacher.

 To ensure continuity and progress, teachers are more than willing to provide assignments to a student who is absent due to illness.
 Parents, however, should not request work from a teacher on the first day of absence.
 Students can contact a classmate or check the teachers' Google Classroom or portal for assignments.
-Otherwise, upon their return to school, students will meet with teachers before or after school, or during Tutorial, to obtain missing assignments.
+Otherwise, upon their return to school, students will meet with teachers before or after school, during Tutorial, or between periods to obtain missing assignments.
 Teachers will advise students on the best way to turn in missing assignments in the event that the teacher is absent during the following two days.